 Trampolines are no longer a new trend.
 They’re now enjoyed all around the globe and have even become a competitive sporting event in the Olympics.

-It’s no wonder that trampolines have made their way into gyms.
-Since trampoline springs are the most critical parts of a trampoline, gym owners must be knowledgeable about them to choose the right equipment for their trampoline & gymnastic facilities.
+A trampoline is a fantastic way to improve the air awareness of all aerial athletes.
+It’s no wonder that trampolines have made their way into gymnastics gyms, swimming pools and facilities for training skiers.
+The most critical part of a trampoline for performance is the bed.
+Right after that comes the springs.
+Gym owners should be knowledgeable about springs to choose the right equipment for their trampoline & gymnastic facilities.

-This guide takes a deep dive into what gym owners need to know about trampoline springs, and why they’re important for trampoline & gymnastics.
+This guide takes a deep dive into what gym owners need to know about trampoline springs.

 What Types of Trampolines are Available?

 The majority of trampolines can be grouped into two types, competitive and recreational.
 Recreational trampolines are primarily used by families for entertainment, physical activity and backyard fun.

 Competitive trampolines have more bounce than recreational trampolines.
 Competitive springs are purpose designed to stretch much further than the springs used in recreational trampolines.
 Additionally, most competitive springs are designed to give a smooth and even bounce to the trampoline.